iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis, Measure Theory/Functional Spaces/Hilbert Space Introduction.md

 Skipped for now.

 **Remarks**:

 Take note that the existence of a basis for Hilbert space is, assumed.
 The existence of a total basis for all Hilbert spaces, is not a trivial statement.

 ---
 ### **Examples for Total Basis**

 In $L^2$, one of the total basis is the space of polynomials, $x^n$ with $n\in \mathbb N$.
-Another basis would be the fourier basis, which is a maximal basis as well.
+Another basis would be the Fourier basis, which is a maximal basis as well.
 Finally, in the space of $l^2$, we have $e_i$, the canonical basis being the maximal basis.